Ugu Bigyan Potter’s Garden and Restaurant

-Tiaong, Quezon, Philippines — If you think food in Quezon Province is just all about Pancit Habhab, Lucban Longganisa, Budin and Pinagong, then you’re missing so much more.
-It’s not that I hate them, These are actually my comfort food but all I want is to encourage everyone to experience the Flavors of Quezon – my beloved home province.
+Tiaong, Quezon, Philippines — If you think food in Quezon Province is just all about Pancit Habhab, Lucban Longganisa, Budin, and Pinagong, you’re missing much more.
+It’s not that I hate them, These are actually my comfort food, but all I want is to encourage everyone to experience the Flavors of Quezon – my beloved home province.

 The Flavors of Quezon Province at Ugu Bigyan’s Potter’s Garden

 What did they serve?
-I know your interested to know it so here’s some of the food we feasted on:
+I know you’re interested to know it, so here’s some of the food we feasted on:

-Last but definitely not the least is Ugu’s special Kulawo.
-It’s truly a hearty dish made with finely chopped Puso ng Saging (banana heart) and cooked using smoked coconut milk, onions, a bit of vinegar and secret spices.
+Last but definitely not least is Ugu’s special Kulawo.
+It’s truly a hearty dish made with finely chopped Puso ng Saging (banana heart) and cooked using smoked coconut milk, onions, a bit of vinegar, and secret spices.